installero/jquery_phone_input/README.md

-An input that automaticly determines the country of an entered phone.
-Using jQuery framwork.
+An input that automatically determines the country of an entered phone.
+Using jQuery framework.

 ![jQuery input screenshot](http://installero.com/jquery_phone_input/demo.png)